The January Events Calendar is here, bringing you ideas of what to do during our cold winter month.

 January Events aren't complete without a bowl of chili and the 20th annual Great American Chili Cook-off is a great place to find it.
 Local teams compete for bragging rights for Pensacola’s best chili and visitors benefit by getting to sample and vote.
 Trophies are awarded to the top three winners along with a People’s Choice award and a Showmanship award for best costumes, theme, and fun.
 Some of the competing teams include Mardi Gras krewes so you can get a sneak peek on what to expect.
 Proceeds benefit the Seville Sertoma Club.
 If you're staying in Pensacola, you might want to consider one of the historic bed and breakfast inns.

 Cost: Four-day tickets $135 per person, Individual prices for some events, also some events are free

 More Information: Call 850-892-7613 or visit Florida Chautauqua Center for schedule and tickets.

-Learn about how we get around at the annual Florida Chautauqua Assembly.
-This year’s theme is From the River to the Rocket: A Journey into the World of Transportation and features a keynote presentation by Apollo 13 Astronaut Fred Haise.
-Educational sessions and free exhibits will be in various locations around town and there will even be an excursion to the National Naval Aviation Museum in Pensacola.
-If you're planning on staying in DeFuniak Springs for the Assembly, I'd recommend you book early.
+Find out why Florida is called the "First Hollywood" at the annual Florida Chautauqua Assembly.
+This year’s theme, A Journey into the World of Motion Pictures explores the cinema from documentary film-making to the Wizard of Oz.
+Featured performances by Audrey Hepburn and the Keynote speaker, Demond Wilson of Sanford and Son.
+Educational sessions and free exhibits will be in various locations around town for this look at the Silver Screen.
+If you're planning on staying in DeFuniak Springs for the Assembly, I'd recomene you book early.

 There are a lot of Northwest Florida festivals happening all across the region and we can’t possibly list them all.
 But if you have an item you think should be on the January Events Calendar, please tell us about it below in the comments section.Tell us the name of the event, date, time, location, and if there is a cost or admission charge.
 If you think the event is worthwhile, other Explorers will like it too.